 How Can I Make It Faster?

-The best tip for making this soup in less time is to use pre-cooked chicken, whether that be shredded store-bought rotisserie chicken from Costco or leftover baked and diced chicken.
+The best tip for making this soup in less time is to use pre-cooked chicken, whether that be shredded store-bought rotisserie chicken from a gluten-free Costco run or leftover baked and diced chicken.

 If you use precooked chicken, you will not have to cook the soup quite as long, which will save you 15-20 minutes or so.
 Follow these modified steps: